Franpos Review (Formerly iConnect POS)

 - Service Industry Features: Franpos has a vast range of distinctive service industry features that you won’t find in most other small-scale, cloud-based POS systems.
 A lot of thought has gone into developing an interface that meets the needs of service industry professionals.

-Though Franpos is suited for virtually any retail business, it has carved out a niche for itself in the service and franchise industries.
-There aren’t many other cloud-based or locally-installed POS systems out there that have Franpos’s capabilities with booking and scheduling.
-If I were the owner of a salon, spa, gym, or a multilocation business, I would consider it a serious contender for my point of sale.
+Though Franpos is suited for retail, it has carved out a niche in the service and QSR franchise industries.
+Although most POS systems offer multilocation management, there aren’t many other affordable, cloud-based franchise POS systems out there that have Franpos’s capabilities with booking and scheduling.
+If I were the owner of a salon, spa, gym, or multi-location business, I would consider Franpos a serious contender for my point of sale.
+Franpos is especially attractive as a less-expensive franchise POS option, though it can also work well for a single-location, single-terminal setup.

 We've done in-depth testing of each and confidently recommend them.